As an Amazon Associate I earn from qualifying purchases.

 The battery life is probably the best thing here, the case comes with the battery capacity of 850 mAh.
 Once emptied, it takes nearly 2 hours to fully charge the case via micro USB.
 Each of the earbuds has the battery capacity of 45 mAh.
 Under ideal conditions, it offers the continuous playback of 4 hours on a single charge.
 Theoretically, 850 mAh case should provide a total of 9 charges to the earbuds.
 But when I used it, the brick could only charge the earphone 5 times before it ran out of battery.
 Which was good enough to last me a week so I’m not complaining.

-Are xFyro xS2 any good?
+Is xFyro xS2 any good?
 I would say yes because even if they lack in some department they make it even by excelling at other categories.
 The built quality is amazing, the battery life is extraordinary.
-These are a good fit for those who want a true wireless experience out of their earphones.
+These are a good fit for those who want a truly wireless experience out of their earphones.
 The IP67 ratings make sure that they don’t get damaged by water and dust.
 It was a challenge at first to stick them properly inside the ears first but slight twisting it solved the problem.
 Overall it checks all the important boxes except the price tag.
 But if you ever get them on offer or sale then go for it, they are totally worth it.

 Pairing and Controls9.0/10